NBISweden/IgDiscover-legacy/doc/guide.rst

 To run an analysis, proceed as follows.

 .. note::
-  If you are on OS X, it may be necessary to run ``export SHELL=/bin/bash`` before continuing.
+  If you are on macOS, it may be necessary to run ``export SHELL=/bin/bash`` before continuing.

 1. Create and initialize the analysis directory.